PhobosQRM/A-Z-Sign-Language-Using-Mediapipe-Python-Innovation/README.md

 # A-Z-Sign-Language-Using-Mediapipe-Python-Innovation
 ## The Innovation is Creating Word Using A-Z Sign Language you need to hold your Hand in 3 Seconds to show the Letter Below Left in the Camera
 ## The Other one is Quiz, Camera show the Letter and Answer it Using your Hand
+## You can create your own dataset just delete the "Features.npy", "Labels.npy", and "Knn_model.joblib"
 Create a Folder
 Create a File "Name_Of_Your_File.py"
 CTRL + Shift + P